MahmoudAshraf12/MahmoudAshraf12/README.md

 # Mahmoud Ashraf

-#### Data Engineer, Data Science and Software Developer
+#### Data Engineer And BI Developer
-I’m Mahmoud Ashraf, I’m currently working on Elwaha Green as a Data Analyst from june 2022 umtill Now, i have more than 1 year in mobile application development using
-Flutter Platform and React Native.
-A highly resourceful, innovative and competent React Native Developer with
-extensive experience in layout, design and coding of mobile apps with high-volume and lowlatency applications to high availability and performance specifically in React Native format.
+I’m Mahmoud Ashraf, Fresh Data Engineer and Experienced Data Analyst with a strong background in Software Developing (Mobile and Web)  and Data Engineering with hands-on experience in Managing Databases, Data Warehouses, Informatica Powercenter Machine Learning and Deep Learning Algorithms.
+I thrive on tackling new challenges and diving deep into complex projects.

 ## Skills and experiance

+* ⚡ SQL
+* ⚡ Informatica
+* ⚡ Python
-* React
+* ⚡ React
-* React Native
+* ⚡ React Native
 * ⚡ Dart
-* 📫 Flutter
+* ⚡ Flutter
-* 😄 java
-* 📫 python
-* ⚡ sql
+* ⚡ java

 ## Personal
 - 🔭 I’m currently working on Elwaha Green as a Data Analyst
-- 🌱 I’m currently learning Faculty of computer and data science
+- 🌱 I Graduated From Faculty of computer and data science

 # Social